Can a Vehicle’s Cracked Windshield Shatter?

 Believe it or not, there is a big difference between a windshield “crack,” and a windshield “chip,” as generally, a chip can be prepared.
 While there are many types of windshield damage, including bullseye, combination break, etc. – you’ll most often hear of a windshield crack or windshield chip.
 A chip is a more general term that is used to describe small damage to a windshield, while a crack is a distinguishable line that can be seen running across the windshield.

 If it has been determined that there is a crack in your windshield, don’t wait to replace it.
-The biggest problem with vehicle windshield cracks is that they are likely to grow and worsen.
-Since the temperature can cause the glass in the windshield to expand and contract, it’s risky to leave your windshield in this risky condition- so do not wait to get your windshield replaced.
+The biggest problem with vehicle windshield cracks is that they are likely to grow and worsen and could result in a windshield shatter.
+Since the temperature can cause the glass in the windshield to expand and contract, it’s risky to leave your windshield in this risky condition- so do not wait to get your broken windshield replaced.

 The time it takes until your windshield’s crack starts spreading can depend on several factors.
 This can include temperature and moisture, dirt, and road bumps.